How to Grow an Avocado Plant From Seed

 - Add extra soil as required.
 Some of the compost will sink with the addition of water as it settles into place.

-Pollination of Avocado Trees
+Pollinating Avocado Trees

 Avocado trees grow in tropical and sub-tropical parts of the world.
-They hate frost so if you live in an area prone to frost, you will need to keep the plant indoors, though you may put it outside in the summer if you have a nice sheltered spot available.
+They hate frost.
+So if you live in an area prone to frost, you will need to keep the plant indoors.
+Though you may put it outside in the summer if you have a nice sheltered spot available.

-Your avocado tree may produce fruit after 4 - 6 years, but the tree itself is only partial self-fertile.
+Your avocado tree may produce fruit after four to six years, but the tree itself is only partial self-fertile.
 This is because its flowers are male one minute and female the next.
 How weird is that?

 There are two types of avocado cultivars, type A and type B. In type A, the flowers open in the morning as female and close at the end of the day.
 The next day, the same flowers open in the afternoon as males.

 In type B, it's the opposite.
 They open as female on the first afternoon, and the next morning open as male.

 As we need both male and female to be open at the same time in order to pollinate, this is quite difficult.
-What we can do, is wait until a male flower opens and collect some pollen on the tip of a small paintbrush or similar.
+What we can do is wait until a male flower opens and collect some of its pollen on the tip of a small paintbrush or similar.
 Put the brush into a plastic bag.

 Note: The fruit of an avocado tree is unlikely to be like the fruit you bought the seed in.
 This is because avocados are commercially grafted by growers to ensure continuation of the exact trees and cultivars they have grown to produce the fruit.

 If you live in a tropical or subtropical area, you can plant your avocado tree out in the garden.
 They like well-drained soil but hate alkaline soils with high salinity.
 If you have the latter two, keep your avocado trees in pots.